peteroupc/peteroupc.github.io/random.md

 - Generating a random color by passing the seed to the MD5 hash function, which outputs a 128-bit hash code, and taking the first 24 bits of the hash code as the random color.
 - Generating a random number in a GLSL (OpenGL Shading Language) fragment shader by passing the fragment coordinates (which vary for each fragment, or "pixel") as well as a seed (which is the same for all fragments) to the Wang hash, which outputs a 32-bit integer.<sup>[**(6)**](#Note6)</sup>

+<a id=Ensuring_Reproducibility></a>
+### Ensuring Reproducibility

+To ensure that a manually-seeded PRNG delivers reproducible "random" numbers across computers, across runs, and across application versions, an application needs to take special care.
+In general, this goal of reproducibility is not achieved if the application relies on features or behavior outside the application's control, including any of the following:

+- **Floating-point numbers** are a major source of inconsistency.
+Different implementations of the same floating-point operation might have subtle differences, including in terms of accuracy, rounding, and operation order, even if they're given the same input (e.g., Java's `Math` vs. `StrictMath`; the x87 `FSIN` instruction vs. a software implementation of sine; or a dot product method that decides which implementation to use at runtime).
+It is nontrivial to control for all of these differences.
+For more information, see "[**Floating-Point Determinism**](https://randomascii.wordpress.com/2013/07/16/floating-point-determinism/)" by Bruce Dawson, and the white paper "[**Floating Point and IEEE 754 Compliance for NVIDIA GPUs**](https://docs.nvidia.com/cuda/floating-point/)".
+- **Multithreading** and dynamic task scheduling can cause random numbers to be generated in a different order or by different threads from one run to the next, causing inconsistent results; this can happen even if each thread by itself produces the same random numbers for the same input (Leierson et al., 2012)<sup>[**(7)**](#Note7)</sup>.
+Dealing with this issue requires either using a single thread, or assigning PRNGs to individual tasks rather than threads or the whole application.
+- **Nondeterministic sources** (where the output can vary even if input and state are the same), such as the file system or the system clock.
+- **Undocumented, undefined, or implementation-dependent behavior** or features, including a particular hash table traversal order or a particular size for C/C++'s `int` or `long`.

+Thus, an application ought to use manually-seeded PRNGs only when necessary, to minimize the need for reproducible "randomness".
+Where reproducibility is required, the application ought to avoid floating-point numbers, nondeterministic features, and other behavior outside its control, and ought to stick to the same versions of algorithms it uses.

+As for reproducible PRNGs, [**`java.util.Random`**](https://docs.oracle.com/javase/8/docs/api/java/util/Random.html) is one example of a PRNG with consistent behavior, but none of the following is such a PRNG:

+- The C [**`rand` method**](http://en.cppreference.com/w/cpp/numeric/random/rand), as well as C++'s random number distribution classes, such as [**`std::uniform_int_distribution`**](http://en.cppreference.com/w/cpp/numeric/random/uniform_int_distribution), use implementation-defined algorithms for random number generation.
+- .NET's [**`System.Random`**](https://docs.microsoft.com/dotnet/api/system.random) has random number generation behavior that could change in the future.

 <a id=Nondeterministic_Sources_and_Seed_Generation></a>
 ## Nondeterministic Sources and Seed Generation